SEO stands for Search Engine Optimization. Before I tell you about SEO, let’s start this blog with some facts.

 We have described this in the previous section briefly.
-But it is an important topic, that we need to discuss it in detail.
+But it is an important topic, that we need to discuss in detail.

-Are you curious to know, why a separate section for Keyword Selection?
+You might be thinking, why a separate section for Keyword Selection?

 Well, 90% of SEO is all about the game of keywords.
-It’s a keyword which tells us what a topic is all about.
+It’s a keyword that tells us what a topic is all about.
 Even we describe our site or brand with the help of keywords.